bc913/cc_arch_dp/architecture/ddd/DomainLayer.md

 - Defined by its values (Value Objects)
 - Aggregates

+Main Features:
+- Database agnostic (Persistable but knows nothing about persistence)

 These domain models can be implemented in two ways (Depending on the business logic):

 1. Anemic (CRUD way): It only focuses on the state (attribute) of the object.
 This is quite acceptable if you only deal with CRUD operations.
 There is nothing wrong with this.
 It is still usable within DDD.
 It has little or no behavior.
 Property bags of getters or setters.
 The behaviors are shifted to the domain services which sits top of the domain model.